A Different Kind of Christmas

 Check out how these other traveling families are handling gift giving around Christmas.

-Brandon is a location independent entrepreneur, blogger, musician, traveler, homeschooling father, and the principal author of this blog.
-He's all about reaching his potential and enjoying life to the fullest in every moment.
+Brandon is a location independent entrepreneur, musician, worldschooling father, and the principal author of this blog.
+He's all about reaching his potential and enjoying life to the fullest in each moment.

 1. [...]
 Pearce On Earth: A Different Kind of Christmas [...]